 Phase I of the Challenge requested submissions of sensor designs having the capabilities discussed above, and awards were given at the June 29, 2017 Sensor Showcase Day.

-Phase II, the Prototype Testing Program, will be managed by EPA.
-EPA will first seek submissions of functioning prototypes for testing and evaluation.
+Phase II, the Prototype Testing Program, is being managed by EPA.
 EPA selected Battelle Memorial Institute (Battelle) to support the development of a Test/Quality Assurance Plan and Verification Protocol (T/QAP) and oversee the testing of the sensor prototypes.
-Phase II testing will be completed at the Massachusetts Alternative Septic System Test Center (MASSTC), a National Sanitation Foundation (NSF) certified test facility in Barnstable, Massachusetts, in 2018.
-Pursuant to the Agency’s authority under sections 104(a) and (b) of the Clean Water Act, 33 U.S.C.
-1254(a) and (b), EPA has entered into a Memorandum of Understanding with MASSTC to memorialize this cooperative relationship.
-Battelle will collaborate with VerifiGlobal on the verification to ensure compliance with ISO ETV 14034.
+Battelle is collaborating with VerifiGlobal to ensure compliance with the International Organization for Standardization (ISO) Environmental Technology Verification (ETV) Standard - 14034.
+Phase II testing is being conducted at the Massachusetts Alternative Septic System Test Center (MASSTC), a National Sanitation Foundation (NSF) certified test facility in Barnstable, Massachusetts.
+Funding for the testing program is from the US EPA Office of Research and Development and the Office of Water/Wastewater Management.

 Battelle has convened a Technical Panel to provide the technical input and expertise necessary to develop an effective verification protocol and T/QAP based on the ISO ETV Standard 14034.
 The Technical Panel includes experts from EPA, US Geological Survey (USGS), the Alliance for Coastal Technologies, the University of Maryland, the New England Onsite Wastewater Training Program at the University of Rhode Island (URI), the MASSTC, onsite regulators from MA and Suffolk County NY, the National Onsite Wastewater Recycling Association (NOWRA – onsite wastewater manufacturers are members of this association), the New York State Center for Clean Water Technology at Stony Brook University, and other university engineering programs.